Legacy desktop app: automatic tracking and predictable releases

 A system that could no longer keep up with growth

-Introducing changes without regressions in critical time-tracking flows
+Introducing changes without regressions in critical automatic time-tracking flows

 Solution

-Architecture and delivery built for real operational pressure
+Architecture and implementation built for real operational pressure

-Planned modernization of critical application areas without stopping development
+Planned modernization of critical legacy desktop areas without slowing product delivery

-Controlled release and regression testing process for the most important user paths
+Controlled release and regression testing process for the most important paths: tracking, projects, and timesheets

 Effect (3 months after go-live vs previous 3 months): approx. 40% fewer post-release incidents and approx. 30% shorter bug fix time